oliverjam/minimal-react-setup/docs/setup.md

 We need a few extra things to get Jest working with our ES6+ and React code.

 1.  `npm i -D jest` to install testing dependencies
-2. Add `"test": jest --watch` to your npm scripts in `package.json`
+2. Add `"test": "jest --watch"` to your npm scripts in `package.json`

 Jest will read the `.babelrc` file to know what presets/plugins it should use.